WHOS READY?! I'M READY!

 Go through everything in there!
 Is there a better place for some of your shoes?
 Out of season coats?
 Are there items you want to sell or donate?

-Make piles for each and then put anything that passes the test back in the closet intentionally!
+Make piles for each, and then put anything that passes the test back in the closet intentionally!
 This means zipping up jackets, matching gloves, and making sure everything has a home.

 Under Living Room Furniture- Yep!
-Grab a buddy and move your furniture to vacuum and wash the floors, they get gross and it is important to remove dust!
+Grab a buddy and move your furniture to vacuum and wash the floors.
+They get gross and it is important to remove dust!
 It is helpful to use warm water, but not hot.

-Drawers/Tables- Lets take the time to give them a good wipe down, put things away where they are supposed to be, and maybe even add some organizers!
+Drawers/Tables- Let's take the time to give them a good wipe down, put things away where they are supposed to be, and maybe even add some organizers!

 Wash Throws and Pillows: Toss them in the washing machine if machine washable!
-If not, sprinkle with baking soda and let that sit for a few hours before vacuuming it off and spritzing with distilled white vinegar.
+If not, sprinkle it with baking soda and let that sit for a few hours before vacuuming it off and spritzing it with distilled white vinegar.